Jagers te Paard Battalion

 The Jagers te Paard Battalion (Battjon Jagers te Paard) (Bataillon de chasseurs à cheval) is a reconnaissance battalion in the Motorized Brigade of the Belgian Armed Forces.
 Jagers te Paard translates into English as Hunters on Horses, the lineage of the current battalion came into existence in 2011 with the linking of the 1st Jagers te Paard with 2nd Jagers te Paard/4th Chasseurs à Cheval when re-rolled in to its current role as an Intelligence, Surveillance, Reconnaissance & Target Acquisition (ISTAR) battalion supporting the Motorized Brigade.

+Recent History

+As part of recent anti-Semitic attacks on international Jewish communities (specifically the March 22, 2026 Hatzola arson attack on four Hatzalah ambulances in Britain), the battalion has been deployed to guard "Jewish sites" against potential attacks by extremists.